Khalil Al-Qari

-Khalil bin Abd al-Rahman al-Qari (1361 AH / 1940 - 23 Dhu al-Hijjah 1439 AH / 3 September 2018), was the Sheikh of the Imams of the Two Holy Mosques, and is considered one of the founders of the modern Qur’anic renaissance.
+Khalil bin Abd al-Rahman al-Qari (1939 - 3 September 2018) was the Sheikh of the Imams of the Two Holy Mosques, and is considered one of the founders of the modern Qur’anic renaissance.

 Khalil Al-Qari was born in Muzaffarabad in 1940, and studied under Sheikh Muhammad Suleiman in Lahore, and under the reciter Anwar Al-Haq.
-He memorized the Qur’an from Sheikh Fadl Karim, then he studied the “Qira’at” on the “Qura’a” of Pakistan.
+He memorized the Qur’an from Sheikh Fadl Karim, then he studied the Qira’at on the Qura’a of Pakistan.
 In Pakistan he worked as a radio presenter in the Muzaffarabad region.

-In 1963 he immigrated to Makkah Al-Mukarramah, and studied at the Bin Laden Mosque and the Masjid al-Haram.
+In 1963 he immigrated to Mecca, and studied at the Bin Laden Mosque and the Masjid al-Haram.
 He taught at the Grand Mosque, and the Al-Arqam Bin Abi Al-Arqam Institute in Al-Safa.
 Then he moved to Madinah, and was appointed a teacher at the Madinah Institute of the Imam Muhammad Ibn Saud Islamic University, where he settled and devoted himself to teaching the Qur’an.

-He was called the "Sheikh of the Imams of the Two Holy Mosques"; In reference to the fact that six of his former students served as Imams of the Great Mosque of Mecca, along with other well-known students, including Sheikh Muhammad Ayyub and Sheikh Ali Jaber.
+He was called the "Sheikh of the Imams of the Two Holy Mosques"; In reference to the fact that six of his former students served as Imams of the Great Mosque of Mecca, along with other well-known students, including Sheikh Muhammad Ayyub and Sheikh Ali Abdullah Jaber.

 He is considered the pioneer of the Hijazi school in reciting the Qur’an, and one of the founders who participated in the establishment of charitable societies for the memorization of the Qur’an in Saudi Arabia.
 He is the father of Muhammad and Mahmoud, the Imams of the Prophet's Mosque.

+List of prominent students

+Khalil al-Qari's students included a number of Quranreciters, some of whom later served as Imams in the two holy mosques and became recognized scholars of recitation.
+Among them were: